Updated on 2024-12-26 GMT+08:00

 Specifies health check on a model.
 This parameter is displayed when AI Engine is set to Custom.
 Once you select a non-custom engine and runtime environment, this parameter is displayed if this engine supports health check.

 Once you select a custom engine, you must select a container image for the engine package.
 The health check can be set up only if the container image includes a health check API.
-Otherwise, the AI application creation will fail.
+Otherwise, the model creation will fail.

 The following probes are supported: